The 7 Best Road Bikes Under $3000 for Men & Women

 It comes with Shimano 105 groupset and hydraulic disc brakes.
 It’s more suitable for performance-oriented riders because it’s designed for racing, not for bike-packing or touring.

 Unlike many other bikes on this list, Émonda ALR 5 has an aluminum frame with a carbon fork.
-This results in higher overall weight and a worse ability to absorb road vibrations.
+This results in higher overall weight and worse ability to absorb road vibrations.

 On the other hand, it has quality tubeless-ready wheels and other Bontrager components.